MuchoLucho/mender-docs/08.Server-integration/03.Mutual-TLS-authentication/docs.md

 !!!!!
 Mutual TLS authentication is only available in the Mender Enterprise plan.
 !!!!!
-To gain access to the mtls proxy container before you are an Enterprise customer please [contact us](https://mender.io/contact-us).
+To gain access to the mtls proxy container please [contact support](https://support.northern.tech/hc/en-us).
 !!!!!
-In the message please mention the 'Evaluation of the mtls proxy'.
+In the message please mention the 'Access to the mtls proxy'.

 Mender supports setting up a reverse proxy at the edge of the network, which can authenticate devices using TLS client certificates.
 Each client presents a certificate signed by a CA certificate (Certificate Authority), and the edge proxy authenticates devices by verifying this signature.
 Authenticated devices are automatically authorized in the Mender backend, and do not need manual approval.